lagonapp/lagon/.changeset/odd-shoes-unite.md

 '@lagon/cli': patch
 ---

-Add info message with link to get authorization code when using `lagon dev`
+Add info message with link to get authorization code when using `lagon login`